yiorgosynkl/yiorgosynkl.github.io/_posts/2024-10-15-latin-essentials.md

 * `Semper fidelis` translates to "always faithful".
 * `Semper paratus` translates to "always prepared".
 * `Perfer et obdura; dolor hic tibi proderit olim`  translates to "Be patient and tough; some day this pain will be useful to you."
 (From Ovid, Amores, Book III, Elegy XI)
+* `Nulius in verba` translates to "take nobody's word for it".
+It encourages to withstand the domination of authority and to verify all statements by an appeal to facts determined by experiment The phrase comes from Horace's Epistle to his benefactor Maecenas.
+It's the motto of the Royal Society of London for Improving Natural Knowledge.
 * `Mea culpa` translates to "through my fault".
 It comes from a prayer of confession in the Catholic Church.
 It's an exclamation of apology or remorse.
 It express acknowledgement of a faulty action and is equivelant to "It was my fault" or "I apologize".
 > this reminds me of the [The Responsibility/Fault Fallacy](https://markmanson.net/responsibility-fault-fallacy).
 The bottom line is "often in life something is not your fault but you still have the responsibility to solve it".